BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 • Self-hostable open-source (AGPL) for PE firms with strict data residency or security posture requirements

-• Page-by-page analytics that surface real LP and bidder engagement signals
+• Page-by-page analytics that surface real LP and bidder engagement signals at slide-level resolution

 • Dynamic per-session watermarking with viewer email, IP, timestamp on every page